School Policies

 • provide the school with a current adrenaline autoinjector for the student that has not expired

-• participate in annual reviews of the student’s Plan.
+• participate in annual reviews of the student’s Individual Anaphylaxis Management Plan that is prepared by the school.

 Each student’s Individual Anaphylaxis Management Plan must include: